veniamin-ilmer/veniamin-ilmer.github.io/political-views.md

 ### Ideal World

+Cultural unity is important.
 Everyone has a relatively similar background, culture, and/or religion.
 This similar culture helps people form close friendly communities in their neighborhoods, and look out for each other against people outside of their group.

 Usually they idealize having large families, and hence it is important for everyone to have children.